CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module2/Module2.md

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes, I didn't have python installed.
+I just installed it and it worked just fine.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No

 What would you like to program?

- - Answer:
+ - Answer: A social website

 Type down any class notes below this sentence: